Geocodio/docs/source/index.html.md

 ```
 You can retrieve the state legislative districts for an address or coordinate using `stateleg` in the `fields` query parameter.

-The field will return both the *house* and *senate* state legislative district (also known as *lower* and *upper*) with the full name and district numbe for each.
-For areas with a [unicameral legislature](http://en.wikipedia.org/wiki/Unicameralism) (such as Washington DC or Nebraska), only the `senate` key is returned.
+The field will return both the *house* and *senate* state legislative district (also known as *lower* and *upper*) with the full name and district number for each.
+For areas with a [unicameral legislature](http://en.wikipedia.org/wiki/Unicameralism) (such as Washington, DC or Nebraska), only the `senate` key is returned.

 <aside class="success">
-State Legislative District boundary data were last updated on: <em>January 15th, 2017</em>
+State Legislative District boundary data was last updated on: <em>January 15th, 2017</em>
 </aside>

 ## School Districts